inga-divra/nextjs-typescript-tutorial/README.md

 **Project Overview**:
 This project is a learning exercise built with Next.js and TypeScript.
 It demonstrates the integration of modern web development practices, including server-side rendering, API routes, and dynamic routing, while utilizing TypeScript for type safety.
 The project is designed to enhance understanding of Next.js’s new App Router, layouts, metadata API, and client/server components.

 The project is part of an in-depth tutorial focused on Next.js and TypeScript to improve my skills in full-stack development.
 It showcases how to build scalable, high-performance web applications while following best practices for both frontend and backend development.
+The project is part of John Smilga's React course, which I completed to enhance my skills in React development.
+For more information about the course, visit [John Smilga's Website](https://www.johnsmilga.com).

 ---